eigenbom/ascii-paint/README.md

     make
     make install

-Then run from within bin/
+Then run ascii-paint.exe from within bin/